pablorp80/covid-19/README.md

 <br>
 <b>Disclaimer:</b><br>
 This project offers predictions of case progressions using simple deep learning techniques that learn from data.
 It only uses the data reported above with its known limitations.
+This project is not meant to be authoritative but a teaching tool to inspire students to investigate, motivate students to verify data, and ask the right data science questions.
+The aim is to form students that can create and design tools for their own regions and for everyone.
 <br><br>

 <b>Contact: </b><br>